- About Visiting Scholars

 Funded by the Friends of Aberdeen University Library

-The University of Aberdeen Visiting Scholar Awards are available to academic researchers at all levels wishing to travel to Aberdeen to make use of our historic collections for innovative research.
+The University of Aberdeen Visiting Scholar Awards are available to researchers of all kinds wishing to make use of our historic collections for innovative research.

-The University of Aberdeen’s rich and diverse holdings consist of over 230,000 rare books, some 5,000 archive collections, and over 300,000 museum artefacts and scientific specimens.
-The disciplinary range is wide, with particular strengths in literature, history, anthropology, archaeology, fine art, the history of science and medicine, and the natural and life sciences.
+The University of Aberdeen’s rich and diverse collections consist of over 230,000 rare books, some 5,000 archive collections, and over 300,000 museum artefacts and scientific specimens.
 For details, see https://www.abdn.ac.uk/museums and www.abdn.ac.uk/special-collections.

-The Awards provide financial support of up to £2,000 to cover expenses incurred over a period visit of two to four weeks while pursuing a research project directly relating to the University’s collections.
+The Awards provide financial support of up to £2,000 to cover expenses incurred over a period up to 31 December 2022, while pursuing a research project directly relating to the University’s collections, and requiring access to these.
 Visiting Scholars will be given access to the collections in the collections research facilities of the Sir Duncan Rice Library and Marischal College, and will contribute to Friends of Aberdeen University Library and Museums and Special Collections activities.
-Applications for both traditional academic and creative, practice-based forms of research are welcome.
+Applications for traditional research or creative, practice-based, or community-engaged forms of research are welcome.

-We warmly encourage applications from researchers from a diverse range of backgrounds, and applications will be considered using a ‘name-blind’ selection process.
+We warmly encourage applications from researchers from a diverse range of backgrounds, and applications will be anonymized before the selection process.

 The awards are funded by the Friends of Aberdeen University Library, administered by the Aberdeen Humanities Fund, and hosted by University of Aberdeen Museums and Special Collections.
 Applications will be assessed by a panel consisting of representatives of these three bodies, and confirmed by an external assessor.
 Applicants will be informed of the outcome of their applications by email.
 Full details can be found on the application form.